MA (Hons) Modern Languages, Communication and Cultures

 • Introduction to Language and Intercultural Studies

-• Option: Critical Writing & Analysis or Employability & Professional Skills
+• Critical Writing and Analysis

 • Introduction to World History and Culture